 It’d be about how Matt and I were together in September when we got the news that my family’s beloved dog Luna had to be put to sleep.
 A few days later, I found one of her tennis balls rolling around in my car from the last time I took her swimming in the pond behind Walmart.

-It’s be about how in October, Matt and I spent the last weekend of our relationship hiking nearly a marathon in a day through the Enchantments, one of the most notorious and gorgeous slivers of the Cascade Mountains.
+It’d be about how in October, Matt and I spent the last weekend of our relationship hiking a near-marathon in a day through the Enchantments, one of the most notorious and gorgeous slivers of the Cascade Mountains.
 After seven miles of hiking and a brutal scramble up Aasgard Pass, we topped out at over 7000 feet and spent the next 12 hours wandering back down through barren moonscapes, alpine lakes, golden larches, and dark forests before collapsing at the other trailhead at night, dead tired and cursing.

 The next day, we drank bucket-sized steins of beer in Leavenworth and cooled our feet in the Wenatchee River.